 If, however, your spouse is defiant about his or her act of adultery…if it’s still happening and he or she refuses to stop…if this is not the first time it has happened…then your response needs to be much stronger.
 This is when you may consider separation or possibly divorce.
 Staying in the relationship can expose you to serious disease, as well as great emotional harm.

 While the Bible says you can divorce your spouse if he or she commits adultery, that does not mean it is God’s perfect will.
 God can miraculously change anyone.
 You should always pursue God’s direction prayerfully and with the input of wise counsel.

-If you decide to move toward divorce, I also recommend you get Christian counseling to help you through the process.
+If you decide to move toward divorce, I recommend you seek Christian counseling and our XO Mediation services to help you.
 With your emotions frazzled, it can be a very difficult time in which to make sound decisions alone.
 Get some objective and godly input from a trusted Christian leader or counselor.